Should You Wear Pantyhose to Job Interviews or Work?

 When in doubt about whether or not to wear pantyhose, always err on the side of caution, especially in an interview.
 It’s always better to be slightly overdressed in an interview than to be underdressed.

 If you decide to wear pantyhose, stick to either nude or black (opaque) tights, especially when interviewing.
 Colored and patterned tights have become trendy recently, but they do not always convey professionalism.

 Once you are hired by a company and have a better feel for its culture, you can decide whether more playful types of pantyhose and tights are acceptable.

 You can wear pantyhose with a dress or a skirt.
 If you wear a dress, you might choose a neutral color like black, gray, beige, or navy blue.
 You can pair the dress with a matching blazer or a cardigan.

-However, you might also try wearing a statement dress.
-It is a dress in an interesting color, such as a muted turquoise or maroon.
+However, you might also try wearing a statement dress, or a dress in an interesting color, such as a muted turquoise or maroon.
 With this kind of dress, you do not need to wear any other accessories (such as a necklace), because the bold dress speaks for itself.
-Any other elements of your outfit—such as your shoes or jacket—should be muted in pattern and color.
+Any other elements of your outfit — such as your shoes or jacket — should be muted in pattern and color.
 You also want to make sure the neckline and hemline are appropriate.
-The dress should not be too short, and you do not want a revealing neckline.
+The dress should not be too short, and you do not want a revealing décolletage.

 Instead of a dress, you might wear a skirt with pantyhose.
 Like a dress, you can wear a neutral-colored skirt, or pair a statement skirt with a simple top.
 You can pair a skirt with a blazer, a button-down, a blouse, a cardigan, or sweater.
 Make sure the skirt is not too short or too tight.